3) Science Fails in a Pandemic

 Definitions

-Why does Science fail in a pandemic?
+So, why does Science fail in a pandemic?
 Several reasons…

 The Long-Term Data Problem

 What is our pandemic dataset?
 Is it representative?
 Does it allow us to draw scientific conclusions about pandemics and how they should be managed?
-Let’s consider the potential evidence…
+Let’s consider the evidence…

 How many outbreaks of dangerous pandemic-potential pathogens (‘PPPs’) have there been in recorded history?
 Quit a lot, actually.
 If we included every major outbreak in every country, all the way back to the Plague of Athens, we’d have hundreds.
 So that’s a good start.

-Our ability to collect and store this kind of data was minimal for most of human history.
-Moreover, the germ theory wasn’t confirmed until the late 1800s so, in a way, we didn’t even know what the ‘data’ was.
+One problems is that our ability to collect and store this kind of data was minimal for most of human history.
+We simply didn’t have the tech.
+Moreover, the germ theory wasn’t confirmed until the late 1800s, so in a way, we didn’t even know what the ‘data’ was.
 There are major epidemics which killed millions, and yet we’re still debating which pathogens might have caused them.
-While we can learn from these scraps of data, we have nothing like enough to reach robust scientific conclusions which can dictate our policy-making today.

 The Short-Term Data Problem